 We offer direct debit and easy payment plans, however you must complete a payment plan application and pay a minimum amount of 10% of the total course fee prior to enrolment.
 Fees and charges apply to payment plans and are detailed here.
-If you would like to organise the payment of your fees with a payment plan, please consult our staff at the time of enrolment.
+If you would like to organise the payment of your fees with an easy payment plan, please consult our staff at the time of enrolment.

 Credit Transfer (CT) is an administrative process in which applicants claim recognition for existing competency.
 Phillips Institute complies with national standards which require all Registered Training Organisations (RTOs) to mutually recognise the awards of other (RTOs) where the competency outcome is identical and equivalent.
 When you apply to enrol, you should submit a copy of your accredited training records so that we can advise you on whether it is suitable for CT.

 There is no tuition fee for units where CT is granted, therefore the cost will be deducted from your total tuition fees.

 Recognition of Prior Learning (RPL) differs from Credit Transfer (CT) as it is an assessment process which involves qualified assessors analysing various types of evidence an applicant submits in order to claim for existing competency against the accredited units.
 It is a rigorous and potentially complex process requiring specialised knowledge on the part of the assessor: applicants should therefore carefully consider their ability to provide appropriate evidence prior to applying for RPL.
 Refer to our Recognition of Prior Learning section in our Student Handbook for a detailed explanation, or call us to discuss your application.